University sustainability rankings 2022/23

-These rankings were compiled by People & Planet and included 154 unis across the UK.
+These rankings were compiled by People & Planet and included 153 universities across the UK.

-You'll see in our run-down of the results below that each university's been given a total percentage score.
-This is worked out based on their performance in 13 categories:
+As you can see in the results below, each university's been given a total percentage score.
+This is worked out based on their performance in 14 categories:

 - Environmental policy and strategy